bentheiii/WhetStone/README.md

 var slice = originalList.Skip(2); //Still a list! slice.Insert(0,5);//wait...
 ```
 Should `originalList` now be {2,3,5,7,11} and `slice` be {5,7,11}?
-Should `originalList` stay how it is, ans `slice` copy itself into a new List with the added item?
+Should `originalList` stay how it is, and `slice` copy itself into a new List with the added item?
 Should an exception be thrown, making this theoretical usage impossible?
 The decisions are:
-* Whetstone's specialized LINQ functions are made to be contant-memory, and they will always stay that way.
+* Whetstone's specialized LINQ functions are made to be constant-memory, and they will always stay that way.
 * IList and ICollection mutations will be allowed, and **they will mutate the original IEnumerable**.
 * The returned value will be read-only if the input is read-only.